sbcshop/EncroPi-Software/README.md

 Real-time for your personal computers, embedded systems, servers, or any electronic device that may require accurate time keeping

 ## Uploading Firmware
 * Hold Boot Button and plug-in in your system after that release Boot button, you will get pop-up window of showing RaspberryPi as a mass storage device.
-Copy the downloaded fimware file (firmware.uf2) and paste it in resapberry pi board or you can also do this by simply drag and drop method.
+Copy the downloaded fimware file(firmware.uf2) from this repository and paste it in resapberry pi board or you can also do this by simply drag and drop method.
 Now, your board has updated firmware in it.

 ## Downloading IDE
 * To open upython(.py) files you should have Thonny IDE installed in your system, If you don’t have Thonny IDE follow the link below to install it